feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Emliy Kate is the data steward for the Faculty of Life Sciences and you can email her at emliy.jean.kate@univie.ac.at.

 Alternatively, you can always reach the UNIVIE RDM team at rdm@univie.ac.at.
-They're available to anyone at the university and are alway ready to help!
+They're available to anyone at the university and are always ready to help!
 No question too small!
 No mess too big!

 Quiz
 ================